- Search for a Leaflet

-- Azithromycin should not be taken with some medicines that you get on prescription.
+- Azithromycin should not be taken with some medicines.
 Tell your doctor and pharmacist about any other medicines that your child is taking before giving azithromycin.

 Is there anything else I need to know about this medicine?

 - Azithromycin is a type of antibiotic called a macrolide.
-Your child should not have azithromycin if they are allergic to any macrolide antibiotics (for example, erythromycin or clithromycin).
+Your child should not have azithromycin if they are allergic to any macrolide antibiotics (for example, erythromycin or clarithromycin).

-- If your child has ever had an allergic reaction or other reaction to any medicine, tell your doctor.
-If you have forgotten to tell your doctor, check with the doctor or pharmacist before giving azithromycin to your child.
+- If your child has ever had an allergic reaction or any other type of reaction to a medicine, tell your doctor before giving azithromycin.